15 SMART Goals Examples for Your Nursing Career

 Setting SMART goals will ensure you complete your objectives.

 To compete with your peers in nursing school or as a practitioner, you need to give your all to succeed.
-The best way to do so is by setting goals that will keep you focused and motivated.
+The best way to do so is by setting goals that will keep you and motivated.
 Setting SMART goals will ensure you complete your objectives.

 8 SMART Goal Examples for Nurses